argoproj/argo-rollouts/docs/proposals/statefulset-support.md

 1. Design and implement support for StatefulSet workloads in Argo Rollouts.
 2. Provide progressive delivery strategies (Canary and Blue/Green) for StatefulSet workloads.
 3. Maintain compatibility with existing StatefulSet guarantees without reimplementing its controller.
+4. Demonstrate viability of StatefulSets within Argo Rollouts.

 ### Non Goals

 1. Any support for Stateful workloads should not reimplement the statefulset controller nor alter guarantees that the statefulset controller provides.
+2. Implement custom analysis logic for determining the success of a statefulset

 ### StatefulSet Types